JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 It would not be correct to store the `null` as an `id` value in the database though: you need to handle this situation gracefully.

-Generate a new value when the `id` is `null` while storing the messages in the database:
+Update your code to generate a new value when the `id` is `null` while storing the messages in the database:

 ```kotlin
 @Service